Welcome to this section of my homepage,

 the propagation of radio waves and provide DX conditions.

-On the right please find a link to present magnetometer
+On the right please find a link to the present status

 |